 Solid fuel heating is particularly important in rural areas where the mains gas supply isn't connected.
 In these areas, the availability of wood and other biomass material can make solid fuels the most sustainable and cost-efficient way of heating a property and its water.

 Wood burning stoves are usually used to provide heat directly to the room where the heater is installed.
 They typically have a glass-fronted door and burn logs.
 They may have a flue or a chimney which is taken through the property so it emits heat into other areas.

 They can be used to heat radiators or hot water if they’re plumbed into your heating system.

 Initial costs of fitting wood burning stoves vary depending on whether you’ve got an existing chimney, how it’s lined and whether you plan to heat just one room or use it to heat other things like water.

 Most biomass boilers either burn wood pellets or chips.
 In some boilers loading and lighting can be automated and heat can be automatically controlled.
-For heating your whole house, these are the easiest to use and most popular wood-fuelled boilers.
+For heating your whole house, these are the easiest to use and the most popular wood-fuelled boilers.

 Biomass boilers are larger than gas combi boilers and you’ll have to make space to store the pellets.
 The upfront cost can also be high.
 But with a reduced fuel bill and government schemes such as the RHI available it can be a wise investment.

 If you use solid fuel, you'll need to keep your supply topped up so that you have a heating source.
 And shopping around for the right price isn't as easy as it is for those relying on the gas network.
 However, there are still ways to save on energy bills.